Categories: Self Management Tips

 5 Tips That Allow You to Take a Weekly Vacation

-This is vacation season and many of you can clearly remember the anxiety and required activity as you prepare to leave for a week or two.
-I always am fascinated by how much I can get done in the last few days before a trip.
 My planning gets much more focused.
 My work tempo accelerates dramatically.
-My ability to run triage on what is really important while I subordinate the stuff that I like to do and usually occupies most of my time.
-During this hyper-phase I just get more done because I have a deadline, a goal, and I value not having to worry about my obligations when I on holiday.
+My ability to run triage on what is essential while I subordinate the stuff that I like to do and usually occupies most of my time.
+During this hyper-phase, I get more done because I have a deadline and a goal, and I value not having to worry about my obligations on holiday.

 I believe that we can if we follow these guidelines:

-2. Late Sunday afternoon spend an hour writing out a list of the “must-dos” by the end of the week.
+2. Late Sunday afternoon, spend an hour writing out a list of the “must-dos” by the end of the week.
 Keep it realistic and actionable.

 Enjoy your weekly vacation!